MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 1. Login to Microsoft Partner Center.
 1. Navigate to **Microsoft Edge > Overview**.

-1. Select the extension you want the product ID for.
+1. Select the extension for which you want the product ID.

    The extension overview page opens.
 The GUID in the URL is the product ID.